-Recent solo exhibitions include Celestial bodies at 8-11 and Choreography for Screen at Mercer Union (both Toronto, ON).
+Recent solo exhibitions include The Flicker at YYZ Artist's Outlet, Celestial bodies at 8-11 and Choreography for Screen at Mercer Union (all Toronto, ON).
 Other recent exhibition venues include, Scotiabank Nuit Blanche (Toronto, ON); the Art Gallery of Alberta (Edmonton, AB); Gallery 44 (Toronto, ON); Forest City Gallery (London, ON); Modern Fuel (Kingston, ON); Blackwood Gallery (Mississauga, ON).
 He has contributed writing for YYZ Artists’ Outlet, Susan Hobbs, COOPER COLE, and Daniel Faria Gallery, and his art criticism has appeared in Canadian Art, C Magazine, Border Crossings, and Magenta Magazine.
 From 2014 – 2016 Hoekstra served as the Director of G Gallery.
-He is currently a contributing editor at Towards.info, and recently opened the independent project space Franz Kaka in Toronto, ON.
+He is currently a contributing editor at Towards.info and recently founded the independent project space Franz Kaka in Toronto, ON.

 Aryen Hoekstra would like to acknowledge the support of the Canada Council for the Arts, the Ontario Arts Council, and the Toronto Arts Council.